pixelmorto/wine-discord-rpc/README.md

 ## Introduction

 This is a program built for Wine that gives the ability for other Wine processes to communicate with your native Discord client.
+This works with programs that are either dynamically or statically linked against discord-rpc or discord-game-sdk libraries.

 ## Compilation